MoellJ/rabbitmq-website/blog/2024-03-01-3.13-announcement/index.md

 * [support for stream filtering](/blog/2023/10/16/stream-filtering)
 * [performance improvements](/blog/2024/01/11/3.13-release)

-RabbitMQ 3.13 is the final release in the 3.x series.
+RabbitMQ 3.13 is the final minor release in the 3.x series.
 The next release will be 4.0!

 <!-- truncate -->
 ## Experimental Support For Khepri (Mnesia Replacement)